 Results

 Participating herds milked an average of 69.5 cows (median: 70; range: 44-105) of various breeds.
 Three visits were completed at 8 farms, 1 herd was sampled twice, and 1 was sampled 4 times before interruption by the COVID-19 pandemic.
 On average, 33.6 days elapsed between sequential farm visits for each herd (median: 34; range: 27-43).
 Five farms housed cows in a tiestall bedded with wood shavings, and 5 utilized a deep bedded pack system (3 actively managed for composting, 2 static).
 The 3 farms actively managing deep bedded packs for composting utilize tilling to promote aerobic decomposition to break down a bedding material of dry fine wood sawdust or shavings.
 The 2 other farms used a “traditional” or “deep bedded pack” system, where large volumes of fresh, dry straw (or poor-quality hay) sufficient to keep cows clean and dry are added daily to a mass of bedding that accumulates over the 6–8 months cows are housed indoors.
-More details on bedded pack management variation on Vermont organic dairy farms can be found in Neher et al., (2002) and Jeffrey et al., (2024).
+More details on bedded pack management variation on Vermont organic dairy farms can be found in Neher et al. (2002) and Jeffrey et al. (2024).

 We collected 4,212 quarter milk samples from 1,536 quarters of 384 cows.
 Of these, 880 quarter-observations were excluded from further analyses, including: 34 quarter-observations that did not meet our definition of either having an IMI or being culture-negative, 88 quarter-observations from enrolled quarters that were non-lactating mammary glands (blind), 224 quarter-observations excluded due to a sampling error (e.g., missing cow ID, colony not selected from quarter milk culture, duplicate quarter milk sample missing), and 534 quarter-observations excluded because ≥ 1 of the 2 duplicate quarter milk samples was classified as contaminated (12.7% of total quarter-observations collected).

 We collected 657 NASM isolates.
 Of these, 618 were identified by MALDI-TOF MS at or above our confidence cut-off value.
 The remaining 39 isolates were either identified with confidence to the genus level ("Staphylococcus species", n=31, 4.7%) or were unable to be identified (“No ID”, n = 8, 1.2%).
 The species of these 31 isolates was successfully determined by tuf gene fragment PCR amplicon sequencing with ≥ 98% sequence identity.
 Of these 31 isolates, 30 were S. agnetis (n=24) or S. hyicus (n=6), as MALDI-TOF MS was unable to differentiate these two species, and the remaining isolate was S. pseudintermedius.
-Of the 8 that were not identified by MALDI-TOF MS, 2 were identified as S. cohnii, 3 as S. chromogenes, 1 as S. agnetis, and 2 as M. fleuretti.
+Of the 8 that were not identified by MALDI-TOF MS, 2 were identified as S. cohnii, 3 as S. chromogenes, 1 as S. agnetis, and 2 as M. fleurettii.